-Fair warning, the park is also a favorite spot for wedding ceremonies in the warmer months so there are times when it can become very crowded.
+Fair warning—the park is also a favorite spot for wedding ceremonies in the warmer months so there are times when it can become very crowded.

-When most people think of The Ohio State University, they think of classes, books, thousands of students slogging their way across campus and of course rabid fans roaming the streets during football Saturdays.
+When most people think of Ohio State University, they think of classes, books, thousands of students slogging their way across campus and of course rabid fans roaming the streets during football Saturdays.
 It may surprise the casual observer to learn that the university has many areas for those with romance in their hearts.
-Mirror Lake is one of those outdoor areas.
+The renovated Mirror Lake is one of those outdoor areas.

 This idyllic scene is especially romantic during the weekend and at night.
-A quick bike ride from Columbus' main bike... trails gets you to the lake for a cozy picnic for two or a quick drive at night shows off the lake's beauty under well-placed lighting.
+A quick bike ride from Columbus' main bike trails gets you to the lake for a cozy picnic for two or a quick drive at night shows off the lake's beauty under well-placed lighting.
 During the holiday season, the "Light the Lake" event places thousands of white lights throughout the trees surrounding the lake for an extra-special holiday touch.

-A couple things to note—the week before the Ohio State versus Michigan University game, the lake should be avoided.
-The Mirror Lake jump normally takes place the Thursday before The Game and sees thousands of students jumping into the lake.
+A couple of things to note—the week before the Ohio State versus Michigan University game, the lake should be avoided.
+The Mirror Lake jump normally takes place the Thursday before the game and sees thousands of students jumping into the lake.
 The day may permanently move to Tuesday because of the scheduling of the game for Thanksgiving weekend.

-Franklin Park Conservatory
+Enjoy the Franklin Park Conservatory

 The Franklin Park Conservatory has both an indoor and outdoor component which makes it a great place for a date any time of the year.
-The park grounds has a small pond, stream, wooden bridge, meticulously kept grounds and even a stage area for shows and concerts set on 88 acres.
+The park grounds have a small pond, stream, wooden bridge, meticulously kept grounds and even a stage area for shows and concerts set on 88 acres.
 There are pathways that connect all areas of the park to each other which makes for a nice little walk.

 Inside the conservatory are 400 species of plants from all over the world.
 The Victorian Palm House has more than 40 species of palms.
 And while the famed Chihuly exhibit has ended, the Conservatory still has several pieces of its own collection on display.